rustamkakar/Joystream-maxlevush/WG_Lead_Term_Limits.md

 ### Re-elections

 One person cannot be in a role for more than 1 month in a row.
-You can be re-elected for a new term only after 1 month of ??vacation??.
+You can be re-elected for a new term only after the position has been taken by another user for a month.